 Virgo House was restored during 2006.
 Virgo House sits close to the center of the village and there have been many enjoyable “Monday’s on the Porch at Virgo” spent during the summer months as locals gather to socialize and relax.

-The owners have recently restored Wren’s Nest, which is nestled in the woods behind Adena Cottage.
+The owners have carefully restored Wren’s Nest, which is nestled in the woods behind Adena Cottage.

 Other restorations of private historic homes in Rugby Village that have been done over the years include The Lindens, Adena Cottage, Ingleside, Oak Lodge, Roslyn & Twin Oaks.